 Schedule a Consultation Today to Work Out the Best Plan for Having a Biological Child!

 It is becoming increasingly common for female couples to use a relative or non-intimate friend as a designated sperm donor.
 Utilizing a male sibling or another male relative as the sperm donor would assure an even more complete genetic family.
 Example: If your brother offers to serve as your donor, his specimen will be used to fertilize your partner’s egg; this creates a child with a biological link to both you and your partner.
 The directed sperm donor must not be genetically related to the partner donating the eggs.

 LGBT Fertility advises patients to follow the Society for Reproductive Sciences and Technology (SART) donor-tissue banking guidelines regarding infectious disease screening and quarantining of donor sperm from a non-intimate male.
 While a directed sperm donation is a more cost-effective option, couples should be very cognizant of any social challenges that may arise.
 We direct all patients to obtain legal counsel before the insemination procedure.

-Reciprocal In vitro fertilization
+Reciprocal In Vitro Fertilization

-IUI is a very successful treatment option for female couples, however it means one partner has little physical involvement in process.
+IUI is a very successful treatment option for female couples, however, it means one partner has little physical involvement in the process.
 Reciprocal IVF, however, allows both partners to be physically involved in conception.
 With this arrangement, one of the partners will donate her eggs, so she becomes the egg donor supplying the genetic makeup of the child, while the other partner is the recipient of the embryo and carries the pregnancy; thereby creating the ultimate two-mother family.
 The new family will enjoy the legal recognition and social privileges of complete, dual motherhood.

 The success of having a child through reciprocal IVF depends on a variety of factors: